Emurgo/yoroi-frontend/docs/specs/code/TRANSACTION_MEMO.md

 * A1: We sign with a single key (SIGN_TAG = 18)
 * A2: We use the `sign` and `verify` methods provided by Cardano WASM bindings.
 * A3: Based in A2 we don't need to include the optional parameteres described in point `P1` (from the signing spec) as we already know which algorithm is used.
-* A4: Encryption with the recipient's public key (COSE_Encrypt).
+* A4: Encryption with the recipient's public key (COSE_Encrypt) is better suited for multiple receivers.
+For the sake of simplicty, we use password-based encryption (COSE_Encrypt0) with the private key as the password for symmetric encryption.

+A Proof-of-Concept can be found [here](https://repl.it/repls/CorruptInexperiencedLinuxpc).

+Observation: the encryption method described in the Yoroi encryption specification is implemented in the Cardano JS WASM bindings and it's called `password_encrypt`.

-The following are examples of signing and then encrypting a memo following the siging specification.
-To make the examples easier to read, they are presented using the extended CBOR diagnostic notation (CDDL).
+The following are examples of signing and then encrypting a memo following the Cardano signed message format.
+To make the examples easier to read, they are represented using the extended CBOR diagnostic notation (CDDL).

 **Cardano signed message**
 ```